sqids/sqids-haskell/README.md

 This gives you a value of type `Either SqidsError a`, where `a` is the ID in the case of `encode`.
 If encoding fails for some reason, then the `Left` constructor [contains the error](#error-handling).
 For some use cases, directly calling `sqids` or `runSqids` in this way is sufficient.
-If you do this in multiple locations in your code, however, especially when IO or other effects are involved, the [`SqidsT` monad transformer](#monad-transformer) is a better choice.
+Doing so in multiple locations in your code, however, doesn't scale very well, especially when IO or other effects are involved.
+In this case, the [`SqidsT` monad transformer](#monad-transformer) is a better choice.

 #### Encoding